Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 Drop-in handguards attach to both the barrel nut and the front sight base/gas block.
 This means pressure on the handguard transfers directly to the barrel, affecting harmonics and point of impact.
 Bipod?
 Shift.
 C-clamp grip?
 Shift.
 Sling tension?
 Shift.

 Modern free-float handguards attach only to the barrel nut on the receiver.
 The barrel floats freely inside, completely isolated from external pressure.
-This is why every serious manufacturer, BCM, DD, Geissele, LMT, only makes free-float rails.
+Even budget free-float rails improve accuracy by 0.5-1 MOA over drop-in.
+This is why every serious manufacturer (BCM, DD, Geissele, LMT) only makes free-float rails.

 Free-Float Benefits